martinandrovich/hric-system/README.md

 Once a clean install of Linux is installed, there are [scripts][sh-dir] available for system configuration and installation of the real-time kernel.
 A [network configuration][franka-net-conf] is necesasry in order to communicate with the robot.

+Installation of the system/workspace/package; the following configuration steps are necessary:

+1. RT kernel + performance configuration
+2. Installing `ROS`
+3. Installing `libfranka`
+4. Cloning repository (catkin workspace)

+Scripts for these steps will be available later.

 > **NOTICE:**
 > The scripts modify several system parameters; it is recommend to examine the script and comment out any unnecessary parts.